 Take a Side Trip to Guatape

 Although not technically in Medellin, Guatape is one of the best things to check out while visiting.
-Only two short hours away, Guatape is famous for several awesome reasons, but two stand out.
+Some will argue that Guatape is an overrated attraction, but here are two reasons you shouldn’t skip it.

 First, they’ve got a big rock.
 So big in fact, it takes nearly 700 stairs to reach the top.
 The climb is relatively simple, but once you reach the top, you’ll get some ridiculously stunning views of the surrounding landscape.

-Although it’s possible to visit as a day trip from Medellin, it’s much more practical to spend a night or two.
+Although it’s possible to visit as a day trip from Medellin, if you have the time, you can spend a night.
 For a little more information, including how to get there, check out this post.

 We truly hope you’ll get around to trying as many of these suggestions as you can while visiting Medellin and maybe even discover a few great new things on your own.